mkdocstrings/griffe/docs/guide/users/loading.md

 - Griffe cannot identify a known, supported service from the remote URL
 - any Git command failed

 Griffe supports the services listed in the [`KnownGitService`][griffe.KnownGitService] symbol.
-Please open a feature request if you would like to add other support for other services.
+Please open a feature request if you would like to add support for other services.

-Thanks to this source information, Griffe can then compute source links for each objects, by combining the information with the object's filepath and line numbers.
+Thanks to this source information, Griffe can then compute [source links][griffe.Object.source_link] for each objects, by combining the information with the object's filepath and line numbers.

 You can globally change how Griffe obtains the source information with the following environment variables: